lprhodes/homebridge-broadlink-rm/README.md

 ## Learning Hex IR and RF codes

-A "Learn Code" accessory will automatically be added to the Home app and is dedicated to learning IR codes.
-Simply toggle the switch on, perform the IR command in front of your Broadlink RM device and copy the HEX output from the homebridge console log to wherever you want the code in the config.
+"Learn" and "Scan Frequency" accessories are automatically added to the Home app (so long as you've not added either manually in the config).
+Simply toggle the switch on, perform the IR or RF command in front of your Broadlink RM device and copy the HEX output from the homebridge console log to wherever you want the code in the config.

-The switch will toggle off automatically once the IR code has been received or 10 seconds has passed.
+The switch will toggle off automatically once the code has been received.
 You can optionally stop attempting to learn a code by toggling the switch off yourself.

 More details [below](#accessory-types)